 It was hoped that postwar prosperity would soon bring positive changes to the East Branch.
 Its physical plant left it out of the mainstream compared to the other two library locations in Arlington.
 Popular exhibits were routine at the main library and the Dallin Branch.
 In 1949, the East Branch finally had an exhibit that it had room to display: “small dolls, little elephants, squirrels, penguins, bird baths and others,” all made from unpainted sea shells.
 The scale of the sole exhibit to reach the East Branch became unintentionally emblematic of the reality that serious improvements could wait no longer.

-The second half of the Fox Branch Library history will appear later in this centennial year.
+Click here for the second half of the Fox Branch Library history.